nasa-gibs/onearth/src/modules/mod_wmts_wrapper/configure_tool/README.md

 configuration files will be stored (this will need to be somewhere Apache is configured to read when it starts up).
 Defaults to `/etc/httpd/conf.d`

+`date_service_keys` (optional) -- Array of keys to be used with the date service.
+Keys will be positioned in the order configured.

 #### Layer Configuration

 The layer configurations contain all the necessary information for each layer